graphqlcrud/spec/docs/spec-create.md

 sidebar_label: Create Operation
 ---

-## Create Specification
+## Create Operation

-Create operation is enabled accepting single inputType as argument
+The create operation accepts a single input type as argument.

-For `Note` type:
+For example, given a `Note` type like:

 ```graphql
 type Note {